£650,000 makeover of facilities at City of Portsmouth College is officially completed

-THE City of Portsmouth College has seen a huge refurbishment costing £650,000.

-The City of Portsmouth College has seen a massive refurbishment using a £650,000 grant that was received to help improve the facilities on site.
+THE City of Portsmouth College has seen a huge refurbishment costing £650,000 – and welcomed one of its distinguished former students back to officially open the new areas.

 The money has paid for a new T Level science laboratory, seven new large classrooms and a new Learning Resource Centre, which gives students the opportunity and the ability to study independently in a bright and spacious environment that all of the students can enjoy.